JeffersonLab/SRO-RTDP/rtdp/java/org/jlab/epsci/README.md

 ----------------------------

-To test the server, run the ExampleConnector, (and get the HELP output):
+To test the server, run the ExampleConnector, (use the HELP output):

     java -cp 'build/lib/rtdp-0.9.jar:rtdp/java/jars/*' org.jlab.epsci.rtdp.ExampleConnector -h

 The above program produces evio 4 output which is in proper streaming format.
-By adding the "-end" command line option, an END event will follow the specified number of time slice buffers sent.
+By adding the "-control" command line option, all CODA control events will appear in the proper order as well as the specified number of time slice buffers sent.

 To run a simulated ROC which produces evio 6 data, run